This content is under review and may contain out of date information.

 Some business owners are nervous about using credit because they are afraid they will be tempted to run up debt.
 A charge card must be paid in full, making it a perfect alternative to checks or cash.

-Business credit and charge cards offer the highest level of protection if in the case of fraud.
+Business credit and charge cards may offer higher levels of protection than debit cards in the case of fraud.
 If your checking account is compromised, you may find yourself scrambling to pay bills while you straighten out the mess.

-Charge cards are considered credit cards, and they fall under the Fair Credit Billing Act which limits liability in the case of fraudulent use to $50.
+On the other hand, charge cards are considered credit cards.
+Business cards are not protected under the Fair Credit Reporting Act (that only protects consumer side).
+However, a business card issuer may decide to offer fraud protections.
+Check with your issuer what protections you have.
 If your card is lost or stolen, notify your issuer immediately.
 They will likely replace it with a new one quickly so you can get back to business.

 Plus, with a charge card or credit card, you can set up alerts to instantly inform you of purchases over a certain amount, adding another layer of fraud prevention.